Scuba Diving in the Whitsundays

 Getting Your Gear

 No scuba diving gear is provided onboard your yacht charter, so you’ll need to hire it from the local dive shop.
-Right here in Abell Point Marina, just steps away from Queensland Yacht Charters, you’ll find Aqua Dive, the leader in Whitsunday scuba dive equipment hire.
+Right here in Coral Sea Marina Resort, just steps away from Queensland Yacht Charters, you’ll find Aqua Dive, the leader in Whitsunday scuba dive equipment hire.
 The friendly and helpful team at Aqua Dive will make sure you’re fully outfitted with the safest and most well-suited gear.
 Not interested in diving?
 They also hire snorkel gear and more, so you can be ready for all your Whitsunday adventures.

 Not just anyone can jump into the water and go for a dive—you’ll need to be properly certified.
 Luckily, you can complete your coursework right here in the Whitsundays, just in time to head out for your sailing charter.
 Also located conveniently in Airlie Beach is Whitsunday Dive Adventures, offering PADI courses taught by qualified instructors.
 There are a range of courses available, and if you don’t live locally, you can complete a majority of the theory work using their online system.
 That means a quicker course and more time for diving!